lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 This last "every so often" is the tick rate.
 We usually refer to it in milliseconds, so if we say the tick rate is `50ms`, what we are saying is every 50 milliseconds, the backend will send the current state to clients.

-You can think of tick rate as the rate at which we sample the gameplay.
-A higher tick rate means we sample more frequently, and thus converge to a more continuous experience, while a lower one can make the game look like a slideshow.
+You can think of tick rate as the rate at which the client(CHECK: used to say "we") samples the gameplay.
+A higher tick rate means the client(CHECK) samples more frequently, and thus converge to a more continuous experience, while a lower one can make the game look like a slideshow.

-Note that we are making tick rate the same for every player, that is, players all receive updates at the same rate.
-This is not the only way to do things. `Valve`, for example, makes it possible for you to set (within a range) how many ticks you get per second.
-Typically, you want to set it as high as possible for a more accurate experience, but if your network or computer can't handle a high tick rate, lowering it can help.
+//CHECK this might be one of the misunderstandings. slideshow is more comparable to FPS.

-These days, computers and internet providers are fast enough that almost nobody would need to lower it, so we don't bother allowing for a variable tick rate.
+Note that in our design the tick rate is the same for every player, that is, players all receive updates at the same rate.
+This is not the only way to do things. `Valve`, for example, makes it possible for the player to set (within a range) how many ticks they get per second.
+Typically, players want to set it as high as possible for a more accurate experience, but if the network or computer can't handle a high tick rate, lowering it can help.

 ### Action/Command Rate

 The `Action` or `Command` rate is the rate at which the client sends movement commands to the server.
 It's important to understand that this applies ONLY to movement.
-Commands related to using abilities do not have this restriction, and can be sent at any moment, at any frequency.
+Commands related to using abilities do not have this restriction, and can be sent in any moment, at any frequency.
 This is an unusual choice.
 The way we handle input in general is unusual, so let's explain it in more detail.

-The main reason to introduce an action rate is to reduce pressure on the network, both on the server and the client.
-It usually works like this:
+Usually, the main reason to introduce an action rate is to reduce pressure on the network, both on the server and the client.
+The standard way to do this is:

-- Whenever the player presses a key, its associated command is saved into a list/buffer.
+- Whenever the player performs a movement or action, it is saved into a list/buffer.
 - When the action rate time has passed, the client bundles up all the commands and sends them together to the server.

 We don't do this.
 What we do instead is the following: